Sustainability

 7.1.2.1 Overarching objectives and concepts

-Several overarching objectives were defined and fixed in writing as a result of the audit.
+Several overarching objectives were defined and set out in writing as a result of the audit.

 Mission: